 Regina Reid, beloved wife, mom, daughter, sister and most of all Memaw, raced her way to heaven after a short illness.
 She passed away in her loving husbands arms on February 22, 2019.

-To send flowers in memory of Regina M. Reid (Stehm), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Regina M. Reid (Stehm), please visit our Heartfelt Sympathies Store.

 She leaves behind so many that will miss her love, laughter, and sassy attitude.
 Her husband of 44 years William Wayne Reid, two daughters, Charity Meadows and husband Aaron, Christin Peterson, her 5 grandchildren, Elijah, Emma, Ayden, Wesley and Evan.
 Her mother Helen Aileen Stehm, sisters Julie Hook and Johna Summers and her brother Frank Stehm and wife Carma, sister-in-law Ann Pace, many, many nieces and nephews, as well as life long girlfriends, church and work family.